LostArtefacts/TRX/docs/tr2/IMPROVEMENTS.md

     - added the ability for movable blocks to travel up and down lifts
     - fixed various bugs with falling movable blocks
 - fixed Lara hang climbing up a movable block used as a ladder piece
+- fixed dead skidoo drivers not registering with combat end after loading a save
 - improved the animation of Lara's braid
 - improved handling of items that are dropped by enemies
     - added the ability for any enemy type to drop items, excluding eels